saltstack/salt-windows-msi/README.md

 Additional benefits:

-- Any problem during the install causes the installation to be rolled back, as in database transactions.
+- A problem during the install causes the installation to be rolled back, as in a database transaction.
 - Built-in logging (/l option to msiexec).
 - *_amd64.msi does not run on 32bit Windows.

 ###On unattended install ("silent install")###

-An msi allows you to install unattended ("silently"), meaning without opening any Windows, while still providing customized values for e.g. master hostname, minion id, installation path, using the following command line:
+An msi allows you to install unattended ("silently"), meaning without opening any window, while still providing customized values for e.g. master hostname, minion id, installation path, using the following command line:

-> msiexec /i Salt-Minion-$version-$platform.msi /qn [ PROPERTY=VALUE [ ..
-PROPERTY=VALUE ] ]
+> msiexec /i *.msi /qb!
+PROPERTY=VALUE PROPERTY=VALUE

 Available properties: